 Create a webpage with a column of pictures and short biographical sketches on seven (or more) other members of our class.
 At least four of them must be people you did not know before this semester.

-Start the whole biographical section with a and end it with a .
-The seven sections will go between those two tags.
+Start the page with a and end it with a .
+The header, seven sections, and footer will go between those two tags.